Have questions? We're here.

 Day 1: Ushuaia, Argentina

-Your great Antarctic adventure starts in Ushuaia, beautifully surrounded by snow-covered mountains, where you'll stay one night at a centrally located hotel.
-This little town is also referred to as the “End of the World”.
+Your Antarctic expedition commences in Ushuaia, beautifully surrounded by snow-covered mountains.
+Spend the night at a centrally located hotel in this town, often referred to as the “End of the World.”

 Day 3: At Sea

-Spend a day at sea followed by a range of sea birds such as petrels, fulmars and albatrosses that gracefully follow the ship.
-Whales and dolphins may also be seen in the surrounding waters and your polar experts start their exciting lecture program.
+Spend a day at sea, accompanied by seabirds such as petrels, fulmars and albatrosses that gracefully following your ship.
+Whales and dolphins may also be seen in the surrounding waters, and the polar experts begin their exciting lecture program.

 Day 4: West Falkland

-The plan is to explore the western islands of the archipelago, which are isolated and windswept but home to many seabirds and migratory birds including the black-browed albatross.
-You can hope to land on Carcass Island, to encounter nesting Magellanic penguins along with oystercatchers and the flightless steamer duck who is a permanent resident.
-Weather permitting, go ashore and explore Saunders Island a penguin hotspot that is one of the only places on earth where 4 penguin species nest side by side.
-Here find gentoo, rockhopper, king and Magellanic penguin rookeries as well as nesting black browed albatross.
-You can sit on the white sand beach watching the penguins come and go while the striated caracaras patrol overhead.
+The plan is to explore the western islands of the archipelago, which are isolated and windswept but home to many seabirds including the black-browed albatross.
+Weather permitting, go ashore and explore Saunders Island, a penguin hotspot that is one of the few places on Earth where four penguin species nest side by side.
+Here, you can find gentoo, rockhopper, king and Magellanic penguin rookeries as well as nesting black-browed albatross.
+You can stand on the white sand beach watching the penguins come and go while the striated caracaras patrol overhead.

 Day 5: Stanley, East Falklands

-Next, visit Stanley, the capital of the Falkland Islands.
-As you wander through the charming streets with small houses and learn how this quiet harbor was once a major port in the 19th century for ships attempting to round the waters of Cape Horn.
-You'll also make a stop in Stanley’s famed philatelic museum with its impressive collection of historic stamps.
+Visit Stanley, the capital of the Falkland Islands.
+Here, you wander through charming streets lined with small houses and learn how this quiet harbor was once a major port in the 19th century for ships attempting to round the waters of Cape Horn.

-Begin sailing southeast, South Georgia bound.
-The anticipation grows especially when you cross the Antarctic Convergence and notice a dramatic drop in temperature.
-Shipboard presentations will continue, featuring the exciting history and abundant wildlife of South Georgia.
-Wildlife will guide the ship into the island; keep a lookout in the ocean for whales, seals and penguins swimming and diving.
+You sail southeast, bound for South Georgia.
+The anticipation grows, especially as you cross the Antarctic Convergence and notice a dramatic drop in temperature.
+Shipboard presentations will continue, featuring the fascinating history and abundant wildlife of South Georgia.
+Wildlife will guide you to the island – keep a lookout in the ocean for whales, seals, and penguins.

 Day 8-11: South Georgia